Skip to contents

 assay

 Character.
-If the Seurat object contains multiple RNA assays, you may specify which one to use (for example 'RNA2' if you have created a second RNA assay you named 'RNA2'.
+The name of an assay containing the layer with the expression matrix.
+If the seurat_object contains multiple 'RNA' assays, you may specify which one to use (for example, 'RNA2' if you have created a second 'RNA' assay you named 'RNA2'.
 See Seurat v5 vignettes for more information).
-You may also use another assay such as 'SCT' to pull features expression from.
+You may also use another assay, such as 'SCT', to pull feature expression from.

 layer

 Character.
-Formerly known as slot.
+The name of a layer (formerly known as slot) which stores the expression matrix.
 It is recommended to use 'data'.

 data.are.log

 Logical.
-If TRUE, tells the function data are log transformed.
-If, and only if, layer = 'data', cell expression values are exponentiated (using expm1) so that averaging is done in non-log space (as per DotPlot or AverageExpression's default behavior), after that, average expression values are log transformed back (using log1p).
-If FALSE, or layer = 'scale.data' or 'counts', cell expression values are not exponentiated prior to averaging.
+If TRUE, and if layer = 'data', the function assumes data are log-transformed and cell expression values will be exponentiated (using expm1) so that averaging is done in non-log space (as per DotPlot or AverageExpression's default behavior), average expression values are then log-transformed back (using log1p).
+If layer = 'scale.data' or 'counts', cell expression values are not exponentiated prior to averaging.

 features